diem/dip/dips/dip-10.md

 This DIP describes Diem ID - the human-readable identifier for user accounts.

 # Motivation
 Diem ID provides a convenient method for identifying users within a VASP.
-For peer-2-peer payments, Diem ID allows users to exchange human-readable identifiers as either the sender or the recipient of peer-to-peer payments.
-Instead of sending a [dip-5 address](https://github.com/diem/dip/blob/master/dips/dip-5.md) (that ideally needs to be refreshed for each payment), the receiver can just share their Diem ID once.
-In this case Diem ID plays the role of an email address for payments.
-Benefits for this use case:
+Diem ID allows users to exchange human-readable identifiers as either the sender or the recipient of peer-to-peer payments, and plays the role of an email address for payments.
+The benefits of using a Diem ID are:
-* Privacy: There are concerns around leakage of personally identifiable information (PII) when using subaddresses.
-Diem ID provides better privacy compared to sub-addresses, because unlike sub-addresses, Diem ID is intended to be used in tandem with an off-chain protocol.
-Hence, Diem ID eliminates the need to expose PII on the chain
+* Privacy: Diem ID needs to be used in tandem with an off-chain protocol between VASPs in order exchange information about the end user corresponding to the Diem ID.
+Hence, Diem ID eliminates the need to directly include user information in a transaction and expose personally identifiable information (PII) on the chain
-* Persistent Identifiers: Currently there is a lack of persistent user identifiers in the Diem ecosystem. while subaddresses need to be refreshed for each payment, Diem ID is a persistent identifier from a user's perspective.
-From the perspective of the chain, Diem IDs does not exist.
+* Persistent Identifiers: Currently there is a lack of persistent user identifiers in the Diem ecosystem.
+Diem ID is a persistent identifier from a user's perspective.
+From the perspective of the chain, Diem IDs do not exist.

 # End-to-End Experience
 Below is an example of using Diem ID domain for transferring money from one user to another.